advancedroboticsaws/angel/README.md

   * Odroid XU4
   * ROS on odroid
 * Firmware upload instruction
-* Left/right wheel spinning test with ROS.
+* Base driving test with ROS.

 <a name="base-driving-test-step1"></a>